andycranston/wotftp/README.md

 One way to get around the data not being encrypted is to encrypt each file before it is sent.

-No authentication is, in my opionion, one of TFTP's strengths as files can be sent to a TFTP server using a script or other program and there is no need to store sensitive user names and passwords.
+No authentication is, in my opinion, one of TFTP's strengths as files can be sent to a TFTP server using a script or other program and there is no need to store sensitive user names and passwords.
 The one draw back is that once a file has been written to a TFTP server another client